Using the Observer¶

 destructor function that you can use to stop listening for the event.

-Here is an example of how to use the listenEvent
+Here is an example of how to use the listenEvent method:

 const destructor = observer.listenEvent('my-event', (eventName) => {